therickys93/javafacebookbotapi/README.md

 # Java Facebook Bot API

-This Api is written for my personal use.
+This Api is written for my personal use and so it does not have all the features.
+If you want to make some changes feel free to fork and use it.

 ## Facebook Developers Page configuration

 In the page where you create the app you need to set the webhook and what your bot is going to accept.
-This implementation of the bot api works only with the "messages" webhook.
+This implementation of the bot api works only with the "messages" and "messages_postbacks" webhook.

 ## Facebook Challenge ( using Restlet )